BZoennchen/supercollider-book/_sources/about.md

 Coding sets me free.
 Thus, for me, coding music is the ultimate freedom.

 ## Why Writing an Online-Book?

 I am very excited!
 I want to learn more about the *algorithmic composition*.
-This book is my attempt to do so; nothing more and nothing less (for now at least).
+This book is my attempt to do so;
 To understand something, one has to pass through a grueling learning process.
 One such strategy that works for me is called *the Feynman learning technique*.
 It consists of the following steps: